 2. Review your business’s spending habits

 The next step is to evaluate your business’s spending habits.
 Look over your books from the past year to pinpoint common operating costs.
 Once you identify a repeating spending categories, you can search for a business card that will reward you for those purchases.
 For example:

-- Do I entertain clients at restaurants?
-Consider a card that rewards dining purchases, such as the American Express® Business Gold Card offering Get 4X Membership Rewards® points on the 2 select categories where your business spent the most each month*.
+Do I entertain clients at restaurants?
+Consider a card that rewards dining purchases, such as the American Express® Business Gold Card.
+Get 4X Membership Rewards® points on the 2 select categories where your business spent the most each month*.

-- Is driving a big part of the day-to-day of my business?
+Is driving a big part of the day-to-day of my business?
 A card with higher rewards for gas purchases may help offset the cost, when cash back is redeemed as a statement credit.
-The Bank of America® Business Advantage Cash Rewards Mastercard® credit card offers 3% cash back on your choice of one of the following six categories: gas stations, office supply stores, travel, TV/telecom & wireless, computer services or business consulting services, and 2% cash back on dining (on the first $50,000 in combined choice category/dining purchases each calendar year, then 1%.
-Earn an unlimited 1% cash back on all other purchases.
+The Bank of America® Business Advantage Customized Cash Rewards Mastercard® credit card offers Earn 3% cash back in the category of your choice (for the first $50,000 in combined choice category/dining purchases each calendar year, 1% thereafter), 2% cash back on dining purchases (for the first $50,000 in combined choice category/dining purchases each calendar year, 1% thereafter) and 1% cash back on all other purchases

-- Unclear spending habits?
+Unclear spending habits?
 A flat-rate cashback card may be the answer.
 If your business’ needs are constantly changing and you can’t find specific categories that you spend in, a business card offering a straightforward cashback program can be a good choice.
-The Capital One Spark Cash for Business offers 2% cash back for your business on every purchase; 5% cash back on hotels and rental cars booked through capital one travel.
+The Capital One Spark Cash Plus offers 2% cash back on every purchase; 5% cash back on hotels and rental cars booked through capital one travel.

 3. Consider added perks

 Business cards can provide a wide range of benefits beyond streamlining business spending and earning rewards.
 Many of the best business cards have special financing offers, spending management tools, purchase protections and more.
 Here are some perks to consider when comparing business cards: